srinumutyala/PokemonInfoAPI/README.md

 ## PokemonInfoAPI
 The code to access the Pokemon information using the pokemon Api's.
-This is written in the .Net Core 3.1 using C#.
+This is written in the .Net Core 5.0 using C#.

+Example requests would be:

+    GET {baseUrl}/pokemon/{name}
+    GET {baseUrl}/pokemon/translated/{name}

 ## Prerequisites
 Below are the pre-requisites to run the code locally: